BdR76/CSVLint/docs/readme.md

 datatypes, and it is meant as a starting point for further processing in [R-Studio](https://www.rstudio.com/products/rstudio/).

-### Python ###

-Generates a [Python](https://www.python.org/) script to read the csv data file as a dataframe.
-It contains the required scripting for the appropriate datatypes, and it is meant as just a starting point for further script development.

-Note that the generated scripts doesn't handle all possible data errors, you'll need to write additional code to suit your data processing needs.
+Note that the generated scripts don't handle all possible data errors, you'll need to write additional code to suit your data processing needs.

+### schema ini ###

+File and column metadata in [schema.ini](https://docs.microsoft.com/en-us/sql/odbc/microsoft/schema-ini-file-text-file-driver?view=sql-server-ver15) format for the Microsoft Jet OLE DB, also known as the ODBC text driver.

+### schema JSON ###

+File and column metadata in W3 schema JSON format (preliminary support).

 Settings
 --------